Dechtman Wealth Management | November 14, 2023

 Retirement is a complex process for everyone.
 There are so many variables to consider, from delaying Social Security to investment allocations, that it’s difficult to paint a complete picture of the process without in-depth knowledge and experience.

-Working with retirement planning professionals can help you not only understand your current financial situation, but how to build a comfortable and financially secure retirement from that position.
+Working with retirement planning professionals can help you not only understand your current financial situation, but how to build a comfortable and financially independent retirement from that position.

 Dechtman Wealth Management takes a personalized, goal-oriented approach to retirement planning.
 We assess your current position and learn about your unique goals and needs first.
 Then, we develop a retirement strategy that focuses on getting you to where you want to be in retirement.